About our small animal medicine & oncology service

 Mandy has extensive experience with clinical dermatology in companion animals.
 A deep personal commitment to working for the good of students, veterinary practitioners, animals and society informs all her work.
 She values being able to make a difference and finds reward in the challenge of finding creative and practical solutions to difficult problems.

 Dr. Albert Thomas has a passion for advancing cancer care in animals.
 After earning his veterinary degree from the University of Queensland, Albert undertook an oncology internship which encompassed surgical, medical and radiation oncology at ARH Brisbane.
 Following this he worked in general practice in Perth whilst also working part time at TAHMU in anaesthesia.
-He commenced a 3 year residency in veterinary oncology at Perth Veterinary Specialists in 2021 and practiced as a registrar for a year following completion of this program.
+He commenced a 3-year residency in veterinary oncology at Perth Veterinary Specialists in 2021 and passed his specialist examinations in 2025.
 He enjoys all aspects of cancer care, though takes particular interest in leukemias, pelvic cancers, radiation therapy and immunotherapy.
 His previous research has been primarily focused on paraneoplastic syndromes, evidence-based medicine, clinical trials with immunotherapeutics for solid tumours and polycythemia vera.

 Senior Lecturer in Small Animal Medicine.